-As both the sheep placidly munching on the rain-lashed hillside and the salaryman cosy in his Marks and Spencer's socks know, wool is a superb material for keeping you comfortable, and the ideal material for spring cycling.
+As both the sheep placidly munching on the rain-lashed hillside and the salaryman cosy in his Marks and Spencer's socks know, wool is a superb material for keeping you comfortable.

 It was also the original wonder material for cycling clothing.
 Lending an insouciant style to the sport’s heroic age, nowadays its appeal is in no way confined to retro geeks.
 Thanks to clever tinkering, the latest merino materials banish any residual notion that wool jerseys might provide a scratchy or slouchy fit.

 Instead, what remains is the result of millions of years of evolution; a natural material that stays warm when wet, is inherently antimicrobial, environmentally friendly, and is superb at wicking away moisture.
 Far out-performing any petro-chemical based alternatives, a Merino wool jersey will keep you comfy and composed over a wide temperature range, won’t stink when worn for multiple days, and, in general, is very hard to make look anything other than stylish and non-try-hard when wearing.

 From the very modern to the scrupulously retro, the seven jerseys we’ve lined up all contain a degree of wool along with other materials for easy care and repeated wearing.

 For those unconvinced that cycling should be about unrelenting suffering, Isadore’s long sleeve Merino jersey comes with a brushed, super soft interior lining.
 Available in both men’s and women’s versions, both major on low-key style and arrive in a mucky condition appropriate dark blue shade.